The Setup π οΈ

 - A domain that points to your

-branch, we use this for Content Preview and for pre-production testing - 1 domain for each locale you support
+stagebranch, we use this for Content Preview and for pre-production testing - 1 domain for each locale you support

-For each domain you add, make you sure you add it to the DOMAIN_LOCALE_MAP
+For each domain you add, make you sure you add it to the DOMAIN_LOCALE_MAP and the DEFINITIVE_DOMAIN_MAP in src\constants.ts in the

 repo to.
 This will affect what locale is shown on what domain.